esn89/jenkins-ha-https/README.md

    - another mount point in the second AZ

-5.  `sceptre --var "hostedzonename=your.domain.here" create prod/jenkinsapplication.yaml`
+5.  `sceptre --var "hostedzonename=your.domain.here" --var jenkins_allowed_ip=123.123.123.123/32 create prod/jenkinsapplication.yaml`

    Finally, the application stack for Jenkins is ready to be deployed.
    You can provide your hosted zone name which you own in the parameter "hostedzonename".